-We have audited the accompanying financial report of the Australian Institute of Company Directors (the Company), which comprises the statement of financial position as at 30 June 2013, and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year ended on that date, notes 1 to 16 comprising a summary of significant accounting policies and other explanatory information and the directors' declaration.
+We have audited the accompanying financial report of the Australian Institute of Company Directors (the "Company"), which comprises the statement of financial position as at 30 June 2014, and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year ended on that date, notes 1 to 16 comprising a summary of significant accounting policies and other explanatory information and the directors' declaration of the Company.
+This audit report has also been prepared for the members of the Company in pursuant to the Australian Charities and Not-for-Profits Commission Act 2012 (ACNC).